mjschust/go-wasm-app/README.md

 A simple app demonstrating a React component being fed data from a "long running" Go wasm task.

-To build run:
+To run the app for the first time:

+go-wasm-app$ make && npm update && npm start

+To re-build Webassembly code:

 $ make

-To start the server:
+To re-start the server:

 $ npm start